 Jiří Trnka was born in the city of Plzeň in 1912.
 His mother was a dressmaker, so he had access to fabrics and other such materials and he taught himself to sew.
-He was also a very skilled self-taught wood carver, and basically taught himself to make puppets from scratch, including their costumes.
+He was also a very skilled self-taught wood carver and basically taught himself to make puppets from scratch, including their costumes.
 The Hand proved to be Trnka’s last film, as the artist returned to his other love painting and illustrating.
 He passed away in 1969 at the relatively young age of 57.

-Trnka made six feature films including 1947’s Špalíček, 1950’s Bajaja and 1955’s Good Soldier Švejk.
+Trnka made six feature films including 1947’s Špalíček, 1950’s Bajaja, and 1955’s Good Soldier Švejk.
 Trnka also made countless short films, including perhaps the most famous, 1965’s The Hand.

 This Czech puppet maker and animator left a masterpiece as his legacy.
 Known for the retelling of many classic tales, in this brilliant short with no dialogue, he manages to tell a most personal story on totalitarianism.

-Suddenly the peace of his home is disturbed and his little world turned upside down.
+Suddenly the peace of his home is disturbed and his little world is turned upside down.
 A giant gloved hand gives him a strict order.
 He is to sculpt a statue of a hand.
 But our little harlequin says ‘no”.

 The hand begins enticing him in various ways, offering money, praise, force, erotics, indoctrination, and so on.
 The hand tries everything to get our little artist to do what he is ordered to do but he still refuses.

-No matter how hard he tries to stay away, the gloved hand catches him and his little hands are attached to strings which are worked by the hand.
+No matter how hard he tries to stay away, the gloved hand catches him, and his little hands are attached to strings which are worked by the hand.
 He is now a puppet of the hand, forced to sculpt the giant hand in a cage.